Bloc/bloc-frontend-exercise/README.md

 ###A few notes
 Everything you need should be in this README or in this repository.
 You are encouraged to propose & implement your own solutions for unclear or open-ended feature requirements.

 Set aside two consecutive hours to work on this exercise independently.
-You should not ask your mentor for help, but this is open-book, so we encourage you to use the Bloc curriculum or google.
+You should not ask your mentor for help, but this is open-book, so you are encouraged to use the Bloc curriculum or to google.

 ###The exercise
 When your mentor logs on to Bloc, they see a dashboard of notifications related to their students.
 When mentors click on a message notification, they are taken to that message thread page.
-Your challenge is to create a prototype of the message notifications of the mentor dashboard using HTML, CSS, JavaScript, and jQuery.
+Your challenge is to create a prototype of the message notifications on the mentor dashboard using HTML, CSS, JavaScript, and jQuery.

 A designer has given you the following mock and visual design spec:
 ![Mockup of Message Notifications](prompt/notifications_mock.png)